inchina-k/server-client/Readme.md

 The client.exe is now located in the `server-client\out\build\x64-debug\client` or `server-client\out\build\x64-release\client` directory.

-Open a NEW terminal window:
+Open a NEW terminal:

 ```
-Ctrl + `
+'+ Developer PowerShell' or '+ Developer Command Prompt' option in the opened window
 ```

 Go to the directory where the .exe file is stored: